sebat2004/course-availability-notifier/README.md

 1. Clone the Repo with `git clone`

-2. Install Project Dependencies with `npm install`
+2. Navigate to the `./extension` folder and install project dependencies with `npm install`

-3. Build The Extension with `npm start`.
+3. Build the extension with `npm start`.
 This should generate a "dist" folder.

-4. Copy and Paste the `chrome://extensions/` URL on your Google Chrome search bar.
+4. Copy and paste the `chrome://extensions/` URL on your Google Chrome search bar.

 5. Click the "Load Unpacked" button on the top left of your screen.